mikewest/pepc-install/README.md

 on the element.

 The element hooks directly into the backend of navigator.install.
-When clicked, it will load the `pageurl` in the background to obtain the web application manifest and related resources needed for the installation dialog.
+When clicked, it will load the `installurl` in the background to obtain the web application manifest and related resources needed for the installation dialog.
 The steps here will be similar to those defined for [the "manifest" link type][manifest-fetch], fetching and processing the manifest according to its [processing steps][manifest-process].
 If we get a valid manifest back, the installation